-Always be sure to keep careful watch of your dog when you are around potentially stressful or crowded situations.
+Always be sure to watch your dog carefully when you are around potentially stressful or crowded situations.
 Here are some ways to help stop your dog from biting.

 You can reinforce these skills by using positive reinforcement techniques.
-Training will help your dog feel safe when you are in charge, which can help prevent your pup from biting.
+Training will help your dog feel safe when you are in charge, which can help prevent your dog from biting.

 Socializing your dog is a big part of preventing dog bites.
 This is a bit easier to do if you bring home a young puppy, but even adult dogs need to be socialized.

-Like socialization, you also want to expose your pet to new situations and noises.
-The younger your pup is, the more beneficial this will be in helping them be less afraid of new circumstances.
+Like socialization, you also want to expose your young dog to new situations and noises.
+The younger your dog is, the more beneficial this will be in helping them be less afraid of new circumstances.
 Taking your dog on walks in busy areas with bicycles and loud trucks is one way to expose them to these experiences.

 Unless you plan to breed your dog, getting your pet spayed or neutered will decrease some of the biting tendencies.
-Along with this, be sure your pup gets plenty of exercises and positive playtime with you.
-This helps to solidify a positive human bond as well as burn off some excess energy.
+Along with this, be sure your dog gets plenty of exercise and positive playtime with you.
+This helps solidify a positive human bond and burn off some excess energy.

 One final way to help stop your dog from biting is limiting aggressive play with your dog.
-Playing games such as tug-of-war and wrestling with your dog may lead to more aggressive behaviors.
+Playing games such as playful mouthing and wrestling with your dog may lead to more aggressive behaviors.

 When training your dog, be sure to use positive reinforcement with praise and treats.
-If you yell or hit your dog to train them, they will be more likely to respond with aggressive biting.
+Yelling or hitting your dog to train them will more likely result in aggressive biting.

 Children and Dog Biting